f5devcentral/ai-stepbystep-lab/docs/class1/module1/lab2.rst

                 "stream": false
               }'

-    The output should resemble this (cleaned up for brevity:
+    The output should resemble this (cleaned up for readability):

     .. code-block:: bash